dwightjack/vue-types/docs/advanced/extending-vue-types.md

   validator: (v) => v < 0,
 })

-const negativeProp2 = VueTypes.negativeFn() // <-- we need to call it
+const negativeProp2 = VueTypes.negativeFn() // <-- you need to call it
 ```

 Note that if `getter === false`, arguments passed to the validator function will be passed down to the `validator` method together with the prop value: